After Everything (2023 film): Plot

 Hardin's birth father comes down and bails him out.
 He gives him a motivating pep talk, making him see that he can both hold a place in his heart for Tessa, but slowly work on moving forward.
 As Hardin is cleaning his space, he sees Landon's wedding invite, asking him to be his best man.
 He decides to stay a while longer, to try to write.

 Natalie comes by with a care package for Hardin, apologizing for Sebastian's behavior.
-She almost kisses him, but he reminds her he's still in love with Tessa.
+She almost kisses him, but he reminds her he is still in love with Tessa.
 He thanks her for being able to forgive him.

-Hardin, feeling inspired, starts writing again.
-Finishing the manuscript entitled Before, he gives a copy to Natalie, asking for her OK before submitting as she's included in it.
-She's happy with it, Hardin surprises her with the coastal house of her dreams.
+Feeling inspired, Hardin starts writing again.
+Finishing the manuscript entitled Before, he gives a copy to Natalie, asking for her OK before submitting as she is included in it.
+She is happy with it, then Hardin surprises her with the coastal house of her dreams.

 Back in America, Nora is with Tessa, nervously hoping the ceremony proceeds without a hitch.
-As best man and maid of honor, Hardin and Tessa walk down the aisle together, the first time they've seen each other in over two years.
+As best man and maid of honor, Hardin and Tessa walk down the aisle together, the first time they have seen each other in over two years.
 At the reception, he bribes his little half-brother to ask her to dance, so he can cut in.

 Hardin's best man speech about missing half of his soul resonates with Tessa.
 He follows her out, they apologize to one another, then come together.
 Tessa calls them a mess, which he disagrees with.
 They decide they are inevitable.
 Hardin, in a moment of clarity, gets down on one knee and proposes.

 Flash forward, Hardin arrives home with his book Later under his arm.
 He greets their little girl, then a visibly pregnant Tessa.

 Production

 Development

 In August 2022, it was announced that a fifth film had been in development concurrently with After Ever Happy.
 The film was written as an original story by director Castille Landon, and is the first installment not based on one of the titular novels.
 Josephine Langford and Hero Fiennes Tiffin were cast to once again reprise their roles as Tessa Young and Hardin Scott, respectively.
 Louise Lombard and Stephen Moyer were cast to reprise their roles as Trish Daniels and Christian Vance, respectively.
-Mimi Keene and Benjamin Mascolo joined the cast as new characters Natalie and Stephen.
+Mimi Keene and Benjamin Mascolo joined the cast as new characters Natalie and Sebastian.
 Additionally, Cora Kirk, Rosa Escoda, Jessica Webber, and Ella Martine joined the film in supporting roles.